Characterizing Human Actions in the Digital Platform by Temporal Context: Method

-The reference vectors, $\mathcal{V}_{long}$ and $\mathcal{V}_{short}$ represent an action taken between the long term intervals or the short term intervals.
-For example, when an action $A$ is similar to ${V}_{long}$, it means that the user takes a long time break (interval) before/after that action.
-We can interpret such action as the action that the users spend a long time execution time.
-On the other hand, when an action $A$ is similar to ${V}_{short}$, it means the users tend to execute with a short-term execution time.
+The reference vectors $v_{long}$ and $v_{short}$ represent actions taken between long‑term or short‑term intervals, respectively.
+For example, when an action $A$ is similar to $v_{long}$, it means that the user takes a long break (interval) before or after that action.
+We interpret such an action as one executed after a long waiting period.
+Conversely, when an action $A$ is similar to $v_{short}$, it means that users tend to execute it after a short waiting period.

-\subsubsection{Aligning actions into long vs. short term context:}
+\subsubsection{Aligning actions into long‑ vs. short‑term context}

-To study the time interval context of a given action $A$, we calculate the relative distance $r(A)$ between the two reference vectors for each action of interest,
+To study the time‑interval context of a given action $Action\ i$, we calculate the relative distance $r(A)$ between the two reference vectors for each action of interest,

-where $a$ is the embedding vector of action $A$, and $cos$ is the cosine similarity.
-When $r(A)$ is large, action $A$ is in the long term context; the other means $A$ is in the short term context.
-We provide a schematic illustration of this relative distance in Figure~\ref{fig:relative_dif}.
+where $a$ is the embedding vector of action $A$, and $\cos$ denotes the cosine similarity.
+When $r(Action\ i)$ is large, $Action\ i$ is executed in the long‑term context; otherwise, $Action\ i$ is in the short‑term context.
+We provide a schematic illustration of this relative distance in Figure~\ref{fig:relative_dif} for the case where $i=1$.